canoo/enterprise-js-workspace/54-exercise-bb-mvc/README.md

 DetailView
 ==========

-1. Add a div element to the DetailView handlebars template which will act as a button to trigger the delete action eg.
+1. Add a div element to the DetailView handlebars template which will act as a button to trigger the delete action e.g.

     ```HTML